MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner.md

     For this configuration, set the **Info types to be discovered** to **All**.

-    The scanner uses any custom conditions that you have specified for labels in the Azure Information Protection policy, and the list of information types that are available to specify for labels in the Azure Information Protection policy.
+    For the classic client: The scanner uses any custom conditions that you have specified for labels in the Azure Information Protection policy, and the list of information types that are available to specify for labels in the Azure Information Protection policy.

+    For the unified labeling client: The scanner uses any custom sensitive info types that you have specified and the list of built-in sensitive info types that are available to select in your labeling management portal.

     This setting helps you find sensitive information that you might not realize you had, but at the expense of scanning rates for the scanner.

-    The following quickstart for the general availability version of the scanner uses this configuration: [Quickstart: Find what sensitive information you have](quickstart-findsensitiveinfo.md).
+    The following quickstart for the classic client version of the scanner uses this configuration: [Quickstart: Find what sensitive information you have](quickstart-findsensitiveinfo.md).

 ## Optimizing the performance of the scanner

 Use the following guidance to help you optimize the performance of the scanner.
-However, if your priority is the responsiveness of the scanner computer rather than the scanner performance, you can use an [advanced client setting](./rms-client/client-admin-guide-customizations.md#limit-the-number-of-threads-used-by-the-scanner) to limit the number of threads used by the scanner.
+However, if your priority is the responsiveness of the scanner computer rather than the scanner performance, you can use an [advanced client setting](./rms-client/client-admin-guide-customizations.md#limit-the-number-of-threads-used-by-the-scanner) to limit the number of threads used by the scanner (classic client only).

 To maximize the scanner performance: